Bayesian variance change point detection with credible sets

 \subsection{Liver viability assessment}

 It has been observed that donor risk is increasing, with a majority of organs classified as marginal.
-Viability assessment in organ transplantation is a challenging task of utmost importance \citep{panconesi2021viability}.
+Viability assessment in organ transplantation is a challenging task of utmost importance \cite{panconesi2021viability}.
 Current techniques are either invasive, \textit{e.g.}, a biopsy of the organ, or highly subjective, \textit{e.g.}, they rely on the physician's judgment of the candidate organs.
 The former strategy runs the risk of ruining the organ, and the latter is too subjective, given the high number of parameters that must be monitored to assess viability.
 Much research focuses on replacing these two approaches.
-Machine perfusion technology have emerged as an alternative in solid organ transplantation and it is an area currently subject of intense research efforts \citep{friend2020strategies}.
+Machine perfusion technology have emerged as an alternative in solid organ transplantation and it is an area currently subject of research efforts \cite{friend2020strategies}.

-Here, we analyze experimental data studying a novel dynamic organ preservation strategy, which consists in monitoring the whole organ surface temperature of a liver perfused with a physiologic perfusion fluid (modified Krebs' solution) \citep{gao19}.
+Here, we analyze experimental data studying a novel dynamic organ preservation strategy, which consists in monitoring the whole organ surface temperature of a liver perfused with a physiologic perfusion fluid (modified Krebs' solution) \cite{gao19}.
 The experiment records the surface temperatures of a lobe of a porcine liver at $36795$ spots every 10 minutes for $24$ hours.
 Each temperature profile consists of $T=130$ points because the first $2.5$ hours of data were discarded (it takes about two hours for the perfusion fluid to infuse and stabilize the liver completely).
 We have data for $100$ random locations.
 Figure~\ref{fig:liver} top panels depict temperature profiles at three random locations of the liver.
-A visual inspection suggests a time-varying mean, domain knowledge indicates one change in variance. \cite{gao19} method was developed with this specific task in mind.
+A visual inspection suggests a time-varying mean, domain knowledge indicates one change in variance.
+The method in \cite{gao19} was designed for this task.